fernet24/Liferay/README.md

 ## Contact

-Contact me for any feedback: eram9009@gmail.com
+Contact me for any feedback or questions: eram9009@gmail.com

 ## Authors
 * Eric Ramirez